Grimes-Gif/Biomarker-depp/README.md

 ![PCA on fulldata](https://raw.githubusercontent.com/Grimes-Gif/ML_Psychiatric/main/Project%20images/PCA%20on%20fulldata.png)

-The large number of principle componenets required suggests that the variance over the entire dataset was scattered about and not that easy to grasp, motivating the creation of subdata sets further in order to have cleaner results.
+The large number of principle componenets required suggests that the variance over the entire dataset was scattered about and not that easy to grasp, motivating the creation of subdata sets to grab data points that were related to each other in order to have cleaner results.

 #### Nonparametric methods